metapolator/metapolator/faq.md

 ## Support

-#### When I enter my own specimen text, how do I add linebreaks or paragraph breaks?

-Use the special codes `*n` for new lines and `*p` for new paragraphs.

-#### The user interface says ‘coming soon.’
-When is that?

-Throughout 2015 and beyond.
-As of April 2015 the project has no major financial support, so the implementation of new features is unpredictable.

 #### I need a feature.
 What should I do?

 Post a [new Github issue](https://github.com/metapolator/metapolator/issues) describing what you want.